About Melinda +

 The pandemic led many people, including me, to reevaluate their sources of information.

-I started recognizing how far off my original NTP training and functional medicine teachings were when measured against evidence-based research.
-I sought new sources to help me unlearn and correct my course.
+I started recognizing how far off my original nutrition training and functional medicine teachings were from evidence-based research.
+I sought out new sources to help me unlearn and start a new chapter.

-My personal experience with perimenopause has become a lot louder over the last few years.
-You can’t help but notice how the multi-billion dollar Wellness industry has shifted its sites toward midlife insecurity when the ads are focused on you.
+My personal experience with perimenopause became so much louder in the last five years.
+You can’t help but notice how the multi-billion dollar Wellness industry has shifted its sights toward midlife insecurity when the ads are focused on you.

-I created Departure Menopause as a home for learning and un-learning during the menopause transition and a place for neurodivergent-affirming and weight-inclusive menopause care.
+I created Departure Menopause as a space for learning and unlearning during the menopause transition, and a place for neurodivergent-affirming and weight-inclusive menopause care.

-💜 While I’m trained in nutrition, I’m not your nutritionist.
+💜 While I’m trained in nutrition and menopause and midlife health, I’m not your nutritionist and do not provide individual advice.
 In this space, I offer education, resources, connection, and coaching.
-Always consult with your healthcare team before making changes to your plan
+Always consult with your healthcare team before making changes to your plan.

 A Weight-Inclusive, Non-Diet Approach